Investors are betting it's 1998, not 2007: Morning Brief

 The Fed added this rate cut would "forestall some of the adverse effects on the broader economy that might otherwise arise from the disruptions in financial markets and to promote moderate growth over time."

-A much sterner message that the one delivered nine years prior.
+A much sterner message than the one delivered nine years prior.
 And one investors today don't expect to hear even as the Fed backs off in the year ahead.

 And should this circumstance come to pass, Bank of America does have one recommendation for investors: Watch REITs.